ksu-cs-textbooks/cc410/content/y-milestones/01-restaurant-classes.md

 ## Purpose

-The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Hero Pizza_, celebrating the heroes from cartoons, comic books, movies, and more.
+The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _That's a Wrap_, offering wraps of all shapes and sizes to celebrate our favorite movies.

 This first milestone involves building the classes that represent items on the restaurant's menu.
 In a traditional [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) software design pattern, these classes would make up the core of the **model**.
 This content should be mostly review of concepts learned in prior CC courses with the addition of enumerations (enums).
 It should not be particularly difficult, but it may be repetitive and time consuming.